prolic/fpp/docs/PhpStorm-Integration.md

-After installing FPP into your project.
+Do the following after installing FPP into your project.

 1) First you'll need to install the [File Watchers plugin](https://www.jetbrains.com/help/phpstorm/settings-tools-file-watchers.html), if you haven't already done so.
 To install the plugin, go to the PhpStorm Settings/Preferences -> "Plugins" -> and search for "File Watchers".
 Check off the plugin to install it.
 You'll need to restart PhpStorm.